Cyclic dominance in a two-person Rock-Scissors-Paper game: Definitions and preliminaries

 for an $\epsilon$-neighbourhood of $S$ and

 for the $\delta$-local basin of attraction of $S$.
 By $\ell\left(\cdot\right)$ we denote Lebesgue measure in the appropriate dimension.

-Melbourne \cite{Melbourne} introduced the strongest intermediate notion of stability called essential asymptotic stability, e.a.s. in the sequel.
-Roughly speaking, an e.a.s. invariant object attracts all nearby trajectories except for a cuspoidal region of points sufficiently thin for making the former visible in experiments.
-We consider the definition provided by Brannath \cite{Brannath1994}:
+Melbourne~(1991) introduces the strongest intermediate notion of stability called essential asymptotic stability.
+Roughly speaking, an essentially asymptotically stable invariant object attracts all nearby trajectories except for a cuspoidal region of points sufficiently thin for making the former visible in experiments (see Figure~\ref{fig:stability}(b)).
+We consider the definition provided by Brannath~(1994):